Is Marketing a Good Major?

 • Leadership (depending on the courses taken)

 Whether you pursue a career in marketing or another field, transferable skills are worth highlighting on your resume.
 More than simply listing what you know, try to show ways you’ve put them into action—and the results you’ve achieved.
-Quantifying any successes you’ve had—either in a course, an internship, as a volunteer, or part-time employee—can help recruiters and hiring managers understand the impact you’d potentially make at their company.
+Quantifying any successes you’ve had—either in a course, an internship, as a volunteer, or as a part-time employee—can help recruiters and hiring managers understand the impact you’d potentially make at their company.

 Besides tangible skills, marketing majors also learn how to generate interest and enthusiasm for a company—knowledge they can apply to themselves when searching for a new role.